bbc/tal-page-strategies/README.md

-# tal-page-strategies
+# TAL -- Page Strategies #

-TV Appliaction Layer Page Strategies [http://fmtvp.github.io/tal](http://fmtvp.github.io/tal/overview/device-configuration.html#pagestrategy-string)
+This repository is designed to be a submodule for [TAL](https://github.com/fmtvp/tal) that contains the [Page Strategies](http://fmtvp.github.io/tal/overview/device-configuration.html#pagestrategy-string) for the differente device configurations.